 Beloved, if you are born again through faith in Christ, you have become dead to the law and sin through the body of Christ.
-Therefore, sin does no longer have any legal dominion, control or influence over you!
+Therefore, sin no longer has any legal dominion, control or influence over you.
 Why?

 “For he who has died is freed from sin.”
 (Rom.
 6:7 RSV).

 “For you died, and your life is hidden with Christ in God.”
 (Col. 3:3 NKJV).

 “For sin shall not have dominion over you, for you are not under law but under grace.”
 (Rom.
 6:14 NKJV).

 “And those who are Christ’s have crucified the flesh with its passions and desires.”
 (Gal.
 5:24 NKJV).

 As a born-again believer, your daily victory over sin lies in you reckoning yourself to be dead indeed to sin, but alive to God in Christ Jesus (Rom.
 6:11)!